 By the 1890s, the shores of Carter Lake were most developed at Cortland Beach.
 The lake had only formed a decade earlier, and capitalists in the city knew there needed to be an escape from the hustle and bustle of urban living.
 Some of them turned to this new drink of water to make that escape happen.

 Opening in 1889 by Frank D. Kent, Courtland Beach was a resort with gazebos, boathouses, docks and a fine boardwalk lining the lake.
 It was advertised as “A summer resort at Cut-Off Lake,” as the lake was then known.
 Soon after, a newspaper said that Cortland was a “swimming hole turned amusement park” that, at its peak, had all the best rides.
 Home to one of the area’s first roller coasters (aka switchback railway) in the late 1890s, as well as its first Ferris wheel, Cortland was popular with adults and children.
-There was also a large carousel.
+There was also a small carousel, aka a “miniature railroad” that was brought from the 1898 Trans-Mississippi Exposition in North Omaha.

 The first bridge across the Missouri River in East Omaha was finally finished in 1892.
 It included a, “wagon bridge over Cut-off lake and along the line of Ames Avenue [in North Omaha] connecting Courtland beach with the main land has been completed”.
 Traffic opened on August 17 on the new bridge across the river, which was “1,500 feet long, 20 feet wide and… built strong enough” to carry the proposed electric streetcar line from Council Bluffs to East Omaha.